nielsmaerten/ynab-buddy/docs/how-to-configure.md

 ### `ynab_flag_color`

-Possible colors are: *blue, green, orange, purple, red and yellow.*
+Possible colors are: *blue, green, orange, purple, red* and *yellow.*

 Useful if you want to distinguish imported transactions from the ones you entered yourself.
-Disable this option (by putting an `#` in front of it) or remove it if you don't want to set a flag.
+If you don't want to set a flag, remove this line or disable this option by putting a `#` in front of it.

 ### `upload`